"What I do know now is that his trial was

 grossly unfair for many reasons."

 On June 20, 2006 Bernard Baran was granted a new trial.
 He was released on bond ten days later.
-But the DA refuses to give up.
+But the DA refused to give up for the next three years.

 The trial transcript also contains a sidebar wherein Baran's lawyer says he might produce witnesses who overheard the boy's mother accuse the stepfather himself of having gonorrhea.
 If the mother believed that her son had been exposed to gonorrhea, she may have accused Baran in order to keep the authorities from finding out what was going on in her home.
 (In any case, Bernie tested negative, and an exhaustive search produced no evidence that Bernie had ever been treated for gonorrhea.)